m3g/PDBTools.jl/docs/src/index.md

 # PDBTools

-PDBTools is A simple package to read and write Protein Data Bank files, select atoms, and work with their coordinates.
+PDBTools is a simple package to read and write Protein Data Bank files, select atoms, and work with their coordinates.